MoeMoeKyun115/BiliBiliFavListDownload/README.md

-# download video from bilibili fav list which is public
+# download videos from bilibili fav list which is public